elves/elvish.io/src/ref/re.md

 # Introduction

-The `re:` module wraps Go's [regexp](http://godoc.org/regexp) package.
-The Go package doc describes syntax of regular expressions and replacement patterns.
+The `re:` module wraps Go's `regexp` package.
+See the [doc](http://godoc.org/regexp) for the Go package for syntax of regular expressions and replacement patterns.

-The doc is a work in progress.

 # Functions

-Function usages notations follow are the same as [builtin](/ref/builtin.html) module.
+Function usages notations follow the same convention as the [builtin module doc](/ref/builtin.html).

-There are several options shared by the functions in this module:
+The following options are supported by multiple functions in this module:

 *   `&posix=$false`: Use POSIX ERE syntax when true.
 See also [doc](http://godoc.org/regexp#CompilePOSIX) in Go package.